MarkusH/flask-pancake/README.md

 ### Web API

-`flask-pancake` provides an API endpoint that shows all available flags, samples and switches and their corresponding states.
-It can be enabled by registering a Flask blueprint:
+`flask-pancake` provides an API endpoint that shows all available flags, samples and switches and their corresponding states under the `/overview` route within the blueprint.
+It also provides a JSON API to get the status for all feature flags for the current user under the `/status` route.
+The API can be enabled by registering a Flask blueprint:

 ```python
 from flask import Flask